MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

    ![Sample of Office 365 connected Yammer group page](../media/kb/yammer-group-o365-resources.png)

 2. Copy the site URL.
-You'll use this to configure the **Create item** node of the Yammer FAQs Flow.
+You'll use this to configure the **Create item** node of the Yammer FAQs flow.

    ![SharePoint site associated with the Office 365 connected group, showing URL for later use](../media/kb/sp-site.png)